 Sometimes working in new (or even sometimes old teams) can be daunting and challenging when conflict rears its ugly head!
 Unfortunately, conflict is one of those unavoidable things in life and can spread faster than MRSA in a hospital!
 More often than not, it is sparked from a small miscommunication that has spiralled out of control.
-Conflict can easily be rectified when leaving emotion out and adopting a rational approach.
+Managing work conflict can be easy by leaving emotion out and adopting a rational approach.
 But as always, it is easier said than done!

 Conflict comes in many forms but within an organisation they can generally be separated into two forms: